jwlodek/ADPluginTemplate/README.md

 -----|---------------
 author | Your first and last name plugin_name | A name for your plugin (ex.
-Arrow, Barcode, Edge, ColorConvert etc.) plugin_acronym | A shorthand name for your plugin (Up to three characters) institution | Institution to which plugin source copyright will be attributed to.
+Arrow, Barcode, Edge, ColorConvert etc.) institution | Institution to which plugin source copyright will be attributed to.

 ### Current Plugins Developed with ADPluginTemplate